How to Create and Use Intake Forms for your Service-based Business?

 Businesses ranging from the beauty, fitness, and health and wellness industries to government agencies and professional services can and should use intake forms.
 It will help you and your employees prepare better for an upcoming appointment.
 And hence, will help deliver top-notch experiences to customers.

 Here are a few reasons why you should use intake forms in your business:

 - Finding the right fit: Intake forms can help you find if the client is even the right fit for your services or your agency.
 This holds true especially for professional service providers like consultants, financial advisors, real estate agents, accountants, law firms, etc.

-- Understanding client needs: As mentioned above, the questions in an intake form, it’s important to keep in mind that the questions should help you understand what the client exactly needs and wants.
-This will help you provide solutions/ services accordingly.
+- Understanding client needs: As mentioned above, while creating an intake form, it’s important to keep in mind that the questions should help you understand what the client exactly needs and wants.
+This will in turn help you provide solutions/ services accordingly.

 - Staying cautious of objections: There might be some things that your client doesn’t want at any cost.
 It could also be some injuries, allergies, or infections that you might need to take care of as a business like a salon, gym, massage therapy, spa, or medicine-related services.